Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Use Benadryl With Caution and Seek Professional Advice

 There are no cat versions of Benadryl or diphenhydramine, so naturally, these products are off-license or off-label.
 They have not been extensively researched or tested for safety like other licensed products have.
-This is not a reason to avoid them, just to use them with caution and ideally with professional advice from a veterinarian.
+This is not a reason to avoid them; just use them with caution and ideally with professional advice from a veterinarian.

-Typical doses are usually around 2–4mg per kilo of bodyweight, 3–4 times a day as a maximum.
+Typical doses are usually around 2–4mg per kilo of body weight, 3–4 times a day as a maximum.
 This equates to half of a typical 25mg Benadryl tablet for a 3–6kg (6–12lb) adult cat, given every 6 to 8 hours.
 If your cat is mildly sneezy or itchy and the problem is short-term, it is not unreasonable to use Benadryl.

 cat being fed a cat treat or cat food by hand

-Image Credit: Jakub Zak, Shutterstock
+Image By: Jakub Zak, Shutterstock

 Consider the Underlying Cause of the Allergy